ryan-roemer/django-cloud-browser/INSTALL.rst

 Install
 =======

-Cloud Browser can be installed from PyPi or from GitHub.
+Cloud Browser can be installed from PyPI or from GitHub.

 PyPi
 ----